Chattahoochee Brick Company

-The Chattahoochee Brick Company was a brickworks located on the banks of the Chattahoochee River in Atlanta, Georgia.
+The Chattahoochee Brick Company was a brickworks located on the banks of the Chattahoochee River in Atlanta, Georgia, United States.
 The brickworks, founded by Atlanta mayor James W. English in 1878, is notable for its extensive use of convict lease labor, wherein hundreds of African American convicts worked in conditions similar to those experienced during antebellum slavery.
 It is speculated that some workers who died at the brickworks were buried on its grounds.
 The brickworks was discussed in Douglas A. Blackmon's Pulitzer Prize-winning book Slavery by Another Name, released in 2008.
 The property ceased to be an active brickworks in 2011.

 History

 The brickworks company was founded in 1878 and located on the east bank of the Chattahoochee River in northwest Atlanta.
 From the company's founding, it employed convicts via the convict lease system.
 By 1886, James W. English would become the company's majority shareholder.
 Following this, English restructured another company he owned, Penitentiary Company No. 3, and was able to re-lease the convicts leased to that company to the Chattahoochee Brick Company.
 That same year, the Bureau of Labor issued a report that the brickmaking industry in Georgia, which had previously employed "about 600 hands", had been greatly impacted by convict leasing, with 30% of the state's brick production relying on convict leasing and many brickmakers saying they had to use the system to stay competitive with Chattahoochee Brick Company.
 By the 1890s, Chattahoochee Brick Company managed over 1,200 leased convicts, with about 150 working at the brickworks and the rest leased to other companies throughout the state.
 At the peak of the company's production, the site averaged about 175 workers per month, with an output of about 200,000 bricks per day.
 According to writer and journalist Douglas A. Blackmon, hundreds of millions of bricks produced at the brickworks are still in use in structures today.

 In 1908, the government of Georgia outlawed the convict lease system, with the official end to the system occurring on March 31 of the next year.
 While company officials were initially concerned that the company would shut down due to the increased cost of labor, the plant continued producing bricks.
 However, the year after the convict lease system ended, the company reported a near-50% drop in annual brick production, with a significant increase in production costs as well.
-The Chattahoochee Brick Company would continue to operate at this site until the 1970s or 1980s, when it closed and another brickworks company began to operate at the site.
+The Chattahoochee Brick Company would continue to operate at this site until 1978, when it closed and General Shale purchased the factory.
 In 2011, the site was razed.